spotlightpa/poor-richard/content/ag-quiz.md

-title = "See which Pa. attorney general candidate is right for you" link-title = "INTERACTIVE: See which Pa. attorney general candidate is right for you" title-tag = "Election 2024: See the best PA attorney general candidate for you" description = "Pennsylvania’s April 23 primary election is fast approaching, and Democrats and Republicans will soon have to decide which attorney general candidate they want to send to the general election." image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg" image-description = "PA attorney general candidates 2024" image-credit = ""
+title = "See which Pa. attorney general candidate is right for you" link-title = "INTERACTIVE: See which Pa. attorney general candidate is right for you" title-tag = "Election 2024: See the best PA attorney general candidate for you" description = "Use our interactive tool to see which Pennsylvania candidates for attorney general most closely align with what matters most to you." image = "2024/03/01k0-8hfj-zvrj-6vd3.jpeg" image-description = "PA attorney general candidates 2024" image-credit = ""